Gomel district

 Gomel district or Homyel district (Гомельскі раён; Гомельский район) is a district (raion) of Gomel Region in Belarus.
 Its administrative center is Gomel, which is administratively separated from the district.
 As of 2024, it has a population of 69,015.
 Economically, the Gomel Region, which includes the Gomel District, is a major industrial and agricultural hub in Belarus.
 The core economy encompasses agriculture, forestry, and manufacturing.

 History

 The territory that constitutes the Gomel Region, including what is the Gomel District, has a long history of human habitation, with archaeological evidence dating back to the Middle Paleolithic era (100,000-40,000 years ago).
 The city of Gomel, the administrative center, was first mentioned in 1142 as "Gomiy" in the Hypatian Chronicle.
 Around 1335, Gomel became part of the Grand Duchy of Lithuania.
 The district, as an administrative unit, evolved through various historical periods, including parts of the Polish-Lithuanian Commonwealth, the Russian Empire, and the Soviet Union.
-The region was particularly affected by the Second World War and later by the Chernobyl disaster in 1986, suffering damage from radioactive contamination.
+The region was particularly affected by the Second World War and later by the Chernobyl disaster in 1986, suffering massive environmental damage with radioactive contamination and abandonment.
+Large portions of land were taken out of use and village/city populations were resettled due to radiation.